Anti-Party Group: Motives

-The members of the group regarded Khrushchev's attacks on Stalin, most famously in the Secret Speech delivered at the 20th Congress of the CPSU in 1956 as wrong and hypocritical, given Khrushchev's complicity in the Great Purge and similar events as one of Stalin's favorites.
+The members of the group regarded Khrushchev's attacks on Stalin, most famously in the Secret Speech delivered at the 20th Congress of the CPSU in 1956, as wrong and hypocritical given Khrushchev's complicity in the Great Purge and similar events as one of Stalin's favorites.
 They believed that Khrushchev's policy of peaceful coexistence would jeopardize struggle against capitalist powers internationally.

 Attempted take-over

 On June 18, 1957, the leaders of the group – Malenkov, Molotov and Kaganovich – were joined at the last minute by Foreign Minister Dmitri Shepilov, whom Kaganovich had convinced that the group had a majority.
-Although they did not have a majority in the entire Presidium of the CPSU Central Committee, they had a majority of the Politburo's 11 full members. who were the only ones that could vote.
-In the Presidium the group's proposal to replace Khrushchev as First Secretary with Premier Nikolai Bulganin won with 7 to 4 votes in which Malenkov, Molotov, Kaganovich, Bulganin, Voroshilov, Pervukhin and Saburov supported and Khrushchev, Mikoyan, Suslov and Kirichenko opposed, but Khrushchev argued that only the plenum of the Central Committee could remove him from office.
+Although they did not have a majority in the entire Presidium of the CPSU Central Committee, they had a majority of the Presidium's 11 full members, who were the only ones that could vote.
+In the Presidium, the group's proposal to replace Khrushchev as First Secretary with Premier Nikolai Bulganin won with 7 to 4 votes in which Malenkov, Molotov, Kaganovich, Bulganin, Voroshilov, Pervukhin and Saburov supported and Khrushchev, Mikoyan, Suslov and Kirichenko opposed, but Khrushchev argued that only the plenum of the Central Committee could remove him from office.
 At an extraordinary session of the Central Committee held on June 22, Khrushchev argued that his opponents were an "anti-party group".

 Khrushchev had the approval of the military, headed by Minister of Defense Georgy Zhukov.
-At that plenary session of Central Committee Zhukov supported Khrushchev, and used the military to bring in supporters of Khrushchev to convince people to support him.
+At that plenary session of the Central Committee Zhukov supported Khrushchev, and used the military to bring in supporters of Khrushchev to convince people to support him.
 He made a bitter speech, accusing the group of having blood on their hands over Stalin's atrocities.
-He even went further saying that he had the military power to crush them, stating: "The Army is against this resolution and not even a tank will leave its position without my order!".
+Zhukov emphasized that the Red Army supported Khrushchev: "The Army is against this resolution and not even a tank will leave its position without my order!"
 In the end of the power struggle, Khruschev was reaffirmed in his position as First Secretary.